 So there you have it we have covered pretty well every aspect of tourist London, and shown you smart ways you can bypass the hefty price tag.
-Now all that’s left is somewhere to stay.
+All that’s left is somewhere to stay.
 Now, where could that be?
 Well, easyHotel of course.
-The super budget hotel brand offers rooms at a fraction of the price that you’d usually expect.
-Stay in the heart of town at our Old Street hotel for best access to Central London.
+The super budget hotel brand offers rooms around the city at a fraction of the price that you’d usually expect.

 It doesn’t get more quintessentially British than central London – Big Ben, Westminster Abbey, The Houses of Parliament - iconic buildings that define London are around every corner.
 The city is always buzzing, packed with excited tourists taking in the sights and sounds of London, and the rich sense of history and culture that defines the area.